arkency/posts/posts/2017-05-07-the-vision-behind-rails-ddd-and-the-railseventstore-ecosystem.md

 Arkency people delivered many talks at conferences and meetups, where we talk about the ups and downs of DDD with Rails.

 We also offer a commercial (non-free) [Rails/DDD workshops](http://blog.arkency.com/ddd-training/).
 A 2-day format is a great way to teach all of this at one go.
+As an integral part of the workshop we have built [a non-trivial Rails DDD/CQRS/ES applications](http://blog.arkency.com/2017/05/whats-inside-the-rails-ddd-workshop-application/) which shows how to use DDD with Rails, but also with the RailsEventStore ecosystem.

 The workshop comes with an example Rails/CQRS/DDD application which does show all the concepts.
 The application also contains a number of example "requirements" to add by using the DDD patterns.